LukeMinnich/HomebrewCampaign01/adventures/02-c Beneath the Giddyup saloon.md

 * A DC12 medicine check will reveal that the corpse has been dead for at least a month.
 A check of 18 or higher will reveal it died of starvation.

 ##### Arcane Armory
 > The heavy iron swivels loudly on its hinges as light cascades into the room.
+Weapon racks and runic-engraved shelving hints that this was once an armory, though decades or centuries of disuse has left is dusty and largely vacant.
+Some recent footprints pass between the mouldering furniture to a shelving unit.

-* The room is being used to store a fair bit of the Credenza's wealth
+* The shelves are being used to store a fair bit of the Credenza's wealth
-    *
+    * 250gp in assorted coin, gems, and artwork
     * Half of the Platinum trade bars (5 x 100gp value) stolen from the Selmy Express

+* Anyone who searches the room with a DC12 Investigation check will find
+    * A __Cloak of Elvenkind__

+* Anyone who searches the rooxm with a DC15 Investigation check will find
     * A __Deck of Illusions__, missing (5) cards, for a total of 29

 #### Path B - direct to the interrogation room